 Illness

 Sick roosters do not crow.
 However, it is not because they are evading predators.
 When an ill rooster does not crow, there are two reasons for his quietness.
-First, the effort spent crowing vigorously all day was redirected to combating the infection or disease that has infiltrated his body.
+First, the effort spent crowing vigorously all day was redirected to combating the infection or disease infiltrating his body.

 Second, by being quiet when sick, the injured rooster avoids attracting his flock’s other roosters, who might gladly switch on one of their own to reorganize the pecking order or hierarchy to their benefit.